Last updated

 Arize allows you to customize your evaluation using your own criteria and prompt templates.
-You can do so by using our evals functions in our Phoenix library.
+You can do so by using our evals functions in our library.

 A binary template looks like the following with only two values "irrelevant" and "relevant" that are expected from the LLM output: